Jim Toy (baseball): Death

+Claims of Native American ancestry

 According to writer Ed Rice, Louis Sockalexis was the first American Indian player in major league baseball.
 In 1963, baseball writer Lee Allen claimed, without solid evidence, that Toy's father was Lakota.
 This claim was disputed by Rice, who located Toy's death certificate listing his race as "white".

 Modern historians have become less worried about whether the player is a "full-blooded" Native American, but rather if the player identified and aligned himself socially and culturally with his native people.
-Sockalexis fits this view of history, unlike Toy, who did not.
+Sockalexis fits this view of history, while Toy did not.